Grow your business with email marketing.

 Next, it’s time to create your first email campaign.
 Unless you’re technically inclined, the easiest option is to use your provider’s campaign builder.

 Give your campaign a name, then write your email subject line.
 This is what people will see when your email lands in their inbox.
 It’s also what makes people decide whether to open your email, ignore it, or mark it as spam.
-Here’s some email subject line inspiration to help you get started.
+Here are some great inspiration of 164 email subject lines and 55 perfect cold email subject lines to help you get started.

 Then it’s time to design it.
 Most of the providers now have a drag and drop email newsletter editor, a pre-made template, or a combination of the two.